 Hector Alamilla is a Mexico-based photographer living in the city of Guadalajara.
 Hector gets his inspiration from the organic and natural mood of his environment and the female body.
 He loves to shoot on film and he almost always improvises in order to capture the pure beauty of a moment.
+This time, he captured Irene.

 How did the idea for the series come about?